How To Always Get The Best

 After you select your make and model, you can then further fine-tune your search by specifying model years, dealer distance, additional makes and models, and so forth.
 What you want to do ideally is locate at least 2 or 3 vehicles (the more, the better) at different dealerships to create the competition.

 I'm contacting several dealerships about cars I'm very interested in and I am a serious buyer at this time.
 Is there anything else you can tell me about this vehicle and what would be your lowest price?
-I'm looking for the best value of the vehicles I've selected.
+I'm looking for the best value for the vehicles I've selected.

 While most dealers will contact you by email, if one does phone, you can just say something like: